All-Star Legends & Celebrity Softball Game: 2023

 The 22nd Corona® game was played at the same site as the inaugural back in 2001: at T-Mobile Park.

 Team Félix held on for a 21–19 victory, with Bret Boone walking off with the MVP.

 2024

 The 23rd Corona game was played in July at Globe Life Field in Arlington, Texas.

 The NL had a 10-run lead in the bottom of the 5th inning but the AL scored 8 in the inning and tried to come back but the NL held on for the 12–10 victory.
 Bobby Bones of the NL was declared the Most Valuable Player.

 2025

-The 24th GEICO game was played at Truist Park in northern Atlanta.
+The 24th & last GEICO game was played at Truist Park in northern Atlanta.

 The Americans were up 17-15 going into the bottom of the fifth, and CC Sabathia finished off the Nationals on a 1-2-3 fifth to get a save to preserve it for the victory, and declaration of being the Most Valuable Player of the game.

 2026

-Next year's GEICO game site is in Philadelphia, PA at Citizens Bank Park.
+The revised 3-on-3 GEICO game site is in Philadelphia, PA at Citizens Bank Park.